stratosphererl/stratosphere/stats/tests/README.md

 ## Testing Guidelines

 ### RUNNING ###
-0. Run script.py with stratosphere/stats as working directory
+0. Set working directory to stratosphere/stats
+1. Have Docker containers service-1 and statsdb-1 running (TODO: rename service-1 to stats-1)
-1. Use the following command: python -m tests.script
+2. Use the following command: python -m tests.script

 ### How to use
 0. Make sure you have `pytest` installed